ligato/docs/docs/plugins/vpp-plugins.md

 ### Security Policy Database

 The SPD specifies the policies that determine the disposition of all inbound or outbound IP traffic from either the host, or the security gateway.
-The SPD is bound to an SPD interface and contains a table policy entries.
-Every policy entry points to an IPsec security association (SA).
+The SPD is bound to an SPD interface and contains one or more policy entries.
+Each policy entry points to an IPsec security association (SA).

 **References:**

 - [VPP SPD proto][ipsec-proto]
 - [VPP SPD model][ipsec-model]

 The SPD defines its own unique index within VPP.
 The user has an option to set their own index in the `uint32` range.
-The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent as it is a part of the SPD key.
+The index is a mandatory field in the model because it serves as a unique identifier for the VPP agent, as it is a part of the SPD key.

 !!!
 Note
     Pay special attention when defining an index in the model.
 Despite the fact the field uses a `string` format, it only accepts plain numbers.
 Attempts to set non-numeric characters will result in an error.